 At least 90% of all competitions in Taiwan is Oolong Tea.

-Has the tea competition industry influenced the development of tea competitions in other countries?
+Have Taiwan's tea competitions influenced the development of tea competitions in other countries?

 Yes, Taiwan tea competitions have been emulated in mainland China.